fluent-vue/fluent-vue/docs/integrations/vite.md

 # Vite

-`Vite` plugin is planned, but for now it is easy to add support for custom blocks using custom plugin.
+Vite plugin is planned, but for now it is easy to add support for custom blocks using custom plugin:

 ```js
 import vue from '@vitejs/plugin-vue'